arulprakasht/ai-agent-platform-engineering/README.md

-# Revolutionize Platform Engineering with Our Cutting-Edge AI Agent!
+# Simplify Platform Engineering with this AI Agent!

 ## Introduction
 This project aims to create an AI agent that transforms platform engineering tasks by automating and optimizing various processes.
 The AI agent will leverage machine learning, natural language processing, and other advanced technologies to enhance the efficiency and effectiveness of platform engineering.